pluginNOWea/dns-changer-privacy/index.md

 Device & app info (non-personal): app version, Android version, device model — for compatibility and troubleshooting.

+User feedback: If you choose to send feedback by email, the message may include non-personal device information (model, Android version, screen size) which you can review before sending.
+This information is only used to help troubleshoot issues.

 Advertising (AppLovin): Advertising ID and ad impression data are used to serve and measure ads.
 We do not control how ad partners handle data; see their policies in-app.

 No in-app purchases, no analytics, no crash reporting.